 11. You assume expensive sunscreens work better

 It’s not important that you always get what you pay for.
-An expensive sunscreen might seem appealing, but with sunscreens, it’s all about how much effective it is against UV light.
+An expensive sunscreen might seem appealing, but with sunscreens, it’s all about how effective it is against Sun effects.

 12. You think most sunscreens are the same

 Sunscreens can be of two types one is a physical sunscreen and the other is a chemical sunscreen.
 Physical sunscreen usually has zinc oxide and titanium oxide; they tend to be more hypoallergenic and better for sensitive skin as zinc oxide and titanium dioxide are large molecules that don’t get absorbed.
 Chemical sunscreen, on the other hand, is made with oxybenzone, avobenzone and octyl salicylate which absorb ultraviolet light and change the wavelength to prevent skin damage.
 They tend to be more hypoallergenic and better for sensitive skin because zinc oxide and titanium dioxide are large molecules that don’t get absorbed.

 Don’t make these sunscreen mistakes and enjoy your time in the sun!